President - Business Operations

-Rick Schlesinger is in his 17th season with the Milwaukee Brewers and first as president of business operations after being promoted to his current position on January 23, 2019.
-He previously served as executive vice president of business operations (2003-10) and spent the past eight seasons as chief operating officer (2011-18).
+Rick Schlesinger enters his 18th season with the Brewers and second in his current position after being promoted on January 23, 2019.
+He has previously held roles with the organization as executive vice president of business operations (2003-10) and chief operating officer (2011-18).

-Schlesinger oversees the organization’s business affairs, including finance, human resources, information technology, legal, sponsorships, marketing, ticketing, communications, broadcasting and non-baseball special events.
-Additionally, he oversees the Phoenix Spring Training complex operation as well as the operations of the Brewers-owned Class-A Carolina Mudcats.
+Schlesinger oversees the organization’s business operations, including finance, human resources, information technology, legal, sponsorships, marketing, ticketing, business analytics, broadcasting, communications and non-baseball special events.
+In addition, he also oversees the team’s Spring Training complex in Phoenix and the operations of the Carolina Mudcats, the organization’s Class-A Minor League affiliate.

-The most significant investment for 2019 is the renovation and complete rebuild of the Arizona-based facility, Brewers Fields of Phoenix.
-The $60-plus million project includes a new clubhouse building with locker rooms and vastly improved facilities for all of the baseball operations functions.
-It also features a wide array of fan enhancements, including new concessions, retail stores, seating and scoreboard.
+In 2019, the organization completed two significant initiatives.
+First, the team undertook an extensive renovation of its Phoenix-based Spring Training complex, American Family Fields of Phoenix.
+The $60-plus million project included a new building housing the Major and Minor League clubhouses as well as vastly improved facilities for all baseball operations functions.
+It also featured a wide array of enhancements to the fan experience at the complex, including new concessions, retail stores, seating, and scoreboard.